 CALL FOR PAPERS

-JOURNAL OF SOCIOLOGY OF THE TECHNOSCIENTIFIC SYSTEM [SECOND SEASON]
+JOURNAL OF SOCIOLOGY OF THE TECHNOSCIENTIFIC SYSTEM [THIRD SEASON]

 GIR Trans-REAL Lab - Universidad de Valladolid.